ravindu644/Android-Kernel-Tutorials/README.md

 ## What You've Accomplished:
 - ✅ Built a custom GKI 2.0 kernel
-- ✅ Integrated KernelSU for kernel-level root access
+- ✅ Optionally Integrated KernelSU for kernel-level root access
 - ✅ Optionally integrated SUSFS for advanced hiding capabilities
-- ✅ Created a flashable boot.img with your custom kernel
+- ✅ Unpacked & repacked a boot.img with your custom kernel

 ## Next Steps:
 1. **Flash the kernel:** Use fastboot or your preferred flashing method to install `new-boot.img`
 2. **Install KernelSU Manager:** Download and install the KernelSU Manager app from the official repository
 3. **Verify installation:** Check that KernelSU is working properly after boot
-4. **Configure SUSFS:** If you integrated SUSFS, configure it according to your needs
+4. **Configure SUSFS:** If you integrated SUSFS, download the [module](https://github.com/sidex15/susfs4ksu-module).

 ## Important Notes:
 - Always backup your original boot.img before flashing